thieu1995/MetaSklearn/README.md

 ## 🌟 Overview

-**MetaSklearn** is a flexible and extensible Python library that brings metaheuristic optimization to hyperparameter tuning of scikit-learn models.
+**MetaSklearn** is a flexible and extensible Python library that brings metaheuristic optimization to hyperparameter tuning of `scikit-learn` models.
 It provides a seamless interface to optimize hyperparameters using nature-inspired algorithms from the [Mealpy](https://github.com/thieu1995/mealpy) library.
 It is designed to be user-friendly and efficient, making it easy to integrate into your machine learning workflow.

 ## 🚀 Features

-- ✅ Hyperparameter optimization with **metaheuristic algorithms**
+- ✅ Hyperparameter optimization by **metaheuristic algorithms** with `mealpy`.
 - ✅ Compatible with any **scikit-learn** model (SVM, RandomForest, XGBoost, etc.)
 - ✅ Supports **classification** and **regression** tasks
 - ✅ Custom and scikit-learn scoring support